-A newly instituted practice is that key presentations are scheduled in advance [R4.25] providing a record of accountability and oversight related to this Standard.
+A newly instituted practice requires that key Board presentations be scheduled in advance [R4.25] to provide a record of accountability and oversight related to this Standard.
 The Board regularly reviews and annually updates goals.
 Self-evaluation tools provide opportunities to align responsibilities with best practices for meeting Standard IV.C.1.
 As discussed above in DR1 and 2, the outcomes of this oversight are evident in the strong financial stability [R4.26,], correction of the Structural Deficit [R4.27, R4.28], and sustained progress towards financial infrastructure and audit resolutions.
 PCCD's governing board has exhibited authority and responsibility for policies that assure the academic quality, integrity, and effectiveness of the student learning programs and services.
 Standard IV.C.1 has been met.